-Takeaways from Super Tuesday: Biden’s big bounce
+Takeaways from Super Tuesday: Joe Biden’s big bounce

 Many in California voted early, before Biden’s resurgence, so he may gain as the count drags.
 But Sanders’ backers are usually a late-voting cohort — on election night in 2016 he was losing the state to Clinton by double digits but was only down by about 7% in the final results released weeks later.
 So it’s hard to know how to parcel out the state’s bounteous rewards.

-Other states like Colorado and Texas may take multiple days to finish their count and reward delegates.
-It’s likely this hurts Sanders long-term — the western states where he was strongest take the longest time, while the eastern ones where Biden romped reported results quickly, helping solidify the image of the former vice president’s comeback.
+Other states like Colorado may take multiple days to finish their count and reward delegates.
+It’s likely this hurts Sanders long term — the western states where he was strongest take the longest time, while the eastern ones where Biden romped reported results quickly, helping solidify the image of the former vice president’s comeback.

 VOTERS GET OFF THE FENCE